Advice and information about coronavirus (Covid-19) and what we're doing to keep the public safe.

 What we are doing

-The Government’s instruction is clear – stay at home, protect the NHS, save lives.
-As has been the case throughout the pandemic, our officers will conduct high-visibility patrols to reinforce this message as well as support rail staff and passengers, ensuring those who need to use the railway are safe.
+As has been the case throughout the pandemic, our officers will conduct high-visibility patrols to support passengers and rail staff, remind passengers of the legal requirement to wear a face covering whilst travelling, and ensure that those using the railway are safe.

 Face coverings on public transport